 After breakfast, enjoy a city tour with minivan and local guide to see some of the Oslo highlights: the local harbour, the distinctive town hall, the Vigeland Sculpture Park and more.
 Please note itinerary is subject to change due to weather conditions.

 The afternoon is free in Oslo, discover the new area of Bjorvika with the new Opera House and Munch Museum and then explore the charming shopping streets, cosy cafés and exciting eateries of Grünerløkka.
 Lastly, visit the new National Museum of Norway down by the harbour.

 This evening, meet your group for the final group dinner.

 Day 10 - Departure Day

-After breakfast, transfer to the airport by express train.
+After breakfast, independent transfer to the airport by express train.

 We recommend arriving into Tromsø a day or so before the tour starts and enjoying this city.
 The first few days on tour is very busy and not being affected by jetlag will help you enjoy the activities (we can add a husky ride, reindeer safari and other local experiences).